 When Should I Start Looking for My Thesis Topic?
 Although most Honors students begin the formal preparation for writing their thesis at the beginning of their junior year, the sooner you begin to search for a thesis topic, the better.
 So, start looking for a thesis topic right now.
 If you start the process of search right away, you can begin to generate thesis ideas from your classes, the books and articles you read, and your discussions with professors.
 You never know what stray bit of information -- such as a teacher mentioning in class that "little is known about this subject" -- may lead you to a topic.
 Only if you are thinking about doing research will you be receptive to thesis ideas when they are presented.
 Also, as you begin generating ideas about possible thesis topics, it is a good practice to start a thesis idea file.

 How Do I Find a Thesis Topic?
 Since most original research or creative activity builds upon similar work done by others, one way to come up with possible thesis topics is to study other theses, papers or other works in areas that interest you.
-Thus, a good way to get a perspective on writing a thesis is to go to the Honors Library and examine the theses of recent Honors graduates in the area(s) in which you are thinking of working.
-While investigating, it is a good idea to notice not only the themes but also the structure of the theses, their length and organization.
-Check to see which professors served on the thesis committees to get ideas about whom you might ask to be on yours.
-Note that some theses will be of better quality than others, and you can use the best as models.
-Finally, look to see if any of the theses have won the Edmund and Kathleen Jenkins Award, given to the best theses written in any given year.
+A good way to get a perspective on writing a thesis is to go to the Honors Library and examine the theses of recent Honors graduates in the area(s) in which you are thinking of working.
+It is a good idea to notice not only the themes but also the structure of the theses, their length and organization.
+Check to see which professors served on the thesis committees to get ideas about faculty members you might ask to be on your committee.
+Note that some theses are of better quality than others; use the best theses as models.
+Finally, look to see if any of the theses have won the Edmund and Kathleen Jenkins Award or Outstanding Thesis Award, given to the best theses written in any given year.

 Finally, several off-campus programs may be of relevance for Honors students who are looking for research projects that can then be brought back to campus and used as the basis for their Honors thesis.
-Two that have proven to be of particular help to Honors students are the Newberry Library Program for students in the humanities and social sciences, and the Oak Ridge Program for students in the sciences and social sciences.
-Descriptions of these programs may be found in Appendix C.
+Two programs that have proven to be of particular help to Honors students are the Newberry Library Program for students in the humanities and social sciences, and the Oak Ridge Program for students in the sciences and social sciences.

 What is the Thesis Development Colloquy?
 The Thesis Development Colloquy is a ¼ unit seminar that is taught each semester and is open to Honors juniors and second semester sophomores.
 The purpose of the colloquy is to guide you through the process of finding and developing a thesis topic and of assembling a thesis committee.
 Honors sophomores and juniors who register for the Colloquy may take up to 4¾ units in the semester in which they are enrolled without additional tuition charge.
 Although this seminar is not required of all Honors students, it is strongly recommended for Honors students who by the first semester of their junior year have not yet come up with a thesis topic on their own.